Testosterol/slate/source/index.html.md

 `GET http://207.154.254.66/users/:adminId/test_sessions/:idOfAnyUser/specific_test_session/:id`

-The last :id represents the id of specific test session which super user wish to retreive.
+The last :id represents the id of specific test session which super user wish to retrieve.

 Also instead of :adminId and :idOfAnyUser you can use emails but Id is more preferable.